danshearer/COVID-19-UK-Science/README.md

 This paper is by [Dan Shearer](https://www.linkedin.com/in/danshearer/), developed to assist in my own decision support, and others have found it useful.
-All improvements and suggestions gladly received; send them to
+Please send corrections and suggestions to <dan@shearer.org> .
-<dan@shearer.org> .

 The paper lives [on
 github](https://github.com/danshearer/COVID-19-UK-Science) , where you
 can read it online or [download the PDF](./COVID-19-UK-Science.pdf).
-If you are familiar with github do feel free to send pull requests.
+If you are familiar with github it'd be great to receive pull requests.

 Licensed under [Creative
 Commons](https://creativecommons.org/licenses/by-sa/4.0/)